 Data Steward - The most senior University of Bath researcher associated with a research project is the Data Steward for that project and is ultimately responsible for research data management.

 Data Custodian - Data Custodians are responsible for the safe custody, transport, storage of the data and implementation of business rules.
-Examples are systems administrators and developers within Computing Services.
+Examples are systems administrators and developers within DD&T.

 2.3 Information Security Principles

 The following principles provide a framework for the security and management of the University’s information and information systems.